Special subsets of the generalized Cantor space $2^\kappa$ and generalized Baire space $\kappa^\kappa$: Introduction and preliminaries

-Another major difference between $2^\kappa$ and $2^\omega$ is the perfect set property of analytic set.
+Another major difference between $2^\kappa$ and $2^\omega$ is related to the perfect set property of an analytic set.
 In $2^\omega$ every uncountable analytic set contains a~perfect set.
-On the other hand, the generalization of this theorem for $2^\kappa$ may not be true even for closed sets.
+However, the generalization of this theorem for $2^\kappa$ may not be true even for closed sets.
 There may even exist a perfect set which does not contain a~$\kappa$-perfect set.
 Recall that a~tree $T\subseteq 2^{<\kappa}$ is a~\df{$\kappa$-Kurepa} tree if: \begin{enumerate}[(1)] \item $|[T]|>\kappa$, \item if $\alpha$ is uncountable, then $|T\cap 2^\alpha|\leq |\alpha|$. \end{enumerate} If $T$ is a~$\kappa$-Kurepa tree, then $[T]$ is an example of a~closed set of cardinality larger than $\kappa$, with no $\kappa$-perfect subsets (see e.g. \cite{glblis:qgbs, sf:hdsti}).